 - Business Plan: $18/month

 - Basic: $26/month

 Squarespace pricing is pretty simple.
 The Personal plan is designed for individual use, with a great range of basic features.
 The Business plan includes a professional email and basic selling tools.
 The Basic plan is for online stores, while the Advanced plan is built to grow an ecommerce business.

 It can be hard choosing the best price plan, or know whether you’re getting good value for your money.

 We can help – by using our in-depth research we can give you the down-low on everything from pricing breakdowns, to additional costs, comparing competitor prices, and beyond.
-With our seven sections below, we’ll help you decide which Squarespace plan is the best one for you.

 - Squarespace Review – Take a more wholesome look at Squarespace with our overall review of the platform.